POW/MIA: Chair

 From the Chair

-I want to encourage all to visit The American Legion Department of Florida website, https://www.floridalegion.org/programs-services/powmia-remembrance/about/ to learn more about the POW-MIA program.
-Under the resources tab, you will find a link to the Defense POW-MIA Accounting Agency (DPAA), Library of Congress Vietnam Era POW-MIA Database, National League of POW-MIA Families, National Alliance of Families for the Return of America’s Missing Servicemen, and the POW-MIA Chairmans Manual.
-The link to the National American Legion website is under the Media tab: https://www.legion.org/honor/powmia
+I encourage every member to visit the American Legion Department of Florida POW/MIA Remembrance webpage https://www.floridalegion.org/programs-services/powmia-remembrance/about/ to learn more about our program and available resources.
+There you will find links to the Defense POW/MIA Accounting Agency (DPAA), the Library of Congress Vietnam Era POW/MIA Database, the National League of POW/MIA Families, the National Alliance of Families for the Return of America’s Missing Servicemen, and the POW/MIA Chairman’s Manual.
+Additional information is available through The American Legion National Headquarters POW/MIA webpage https://www.legion.org/honor/powmia .

 Denny Luke